LIFE ON CAMPUS

 I need to move in before the halls officially open, is this possible?

 You are allowed to move in early if you are a part of a university-approved group or team that requests these accommodations by the deadline and have been approved by the Department of Residential Life.
 The Department or Advisor should submit a list of the students along with their CWID#.
 You can ONLY check in during the date and time given to the group.
+No other exceptions will be made for early arrivals for Fall 2023.

 What type of activities will be available for students during the first few weeks of school?